seancorfield/honeysql/doc/operator-reference.md

 ## mod, xor, + - * / % | & ^

-Mathematical and bitwise operators. `+` and `*` are variadic; the rest are strictly binary operators.
+Mathematical and bitwise operators.

 ## like, not like, ilike, not ilike, regexp

-Pattern matching binary operators. `regex` is accepted as an alias for `regexp`.
+Pattern matching operators. `regex` is accepted as an alias for `regexp`.

 `similar-to` and `not-similar-to` are also supported.

 ## ||

-Variadic string concatenation operator.
+String concatenation operator.